Wikia/mobile-wiki/README.md

 Script creates new release branch from dev (if changes are found), updates changelog, updates package.json, pushes release branch to github and creates pull request to dev.
  As a final result you will receive pull request number:

-* `./tasks/git-create.sh -u USERNAME -p PASSWORD` - it will use your USERNAME and PASSWORD to create pull request
+* `./tasks/git-create.sh -u USERNAME` - it will use your USERNAME and it will ask for password to create pull request

 ### git-merge.sh
 Merge pull request with specific number:

-* `./tasks/git-merge.sh -u USERNAME -p PASSWORD -g PR_NUMBER` - it will use your USERNAME and PASSWORD to merge pull request with PR_NUMBER
+* `./tasks/git-merge.sh -u USERNAME -g PR_NUMBER` - it will use your USERNAME and it will ask for password to merge pull request with PR_NUMBER

 ## Unit tests